top of page

 2. Passive home care – this includes special dental diets.
 It has been shown that when they are fed a complete diet, the result is less plaque and gingival inflammation.
 There are also a range of chew and treat products that claim to aid dental health.
 However, they should be used in combination with active homecare and not relied on solely to prevent plaque build-up.

-As always, contact Palmerstown Vets with your queries or questions on 01 6237044.
+As always, contact your vets with queries.
+Dublin owners please call Palmerstown Vets with your queries or questions on 01 6237044 or book an appointment below.

 Recent Posts